LysetsDal/DLint/README.md

 ```

 ### Building the project:
-From the Linterd folder (with .fsproj in it) do:
+From the DLint folder (with .fsproj in it) do:
 ```
 dotnet clean && dotnet restore;
 dotnet build
 ```
-Binary compiled to: ``Linterd/bin/Debug/net6.0/Linterd``
+Binary compiled to: ``DLint/bin/Debug/net6.0/DLint``

 ## Running the project:
-From the Linterd folder do
+From the DLint folder do
 ```
 dotnet run <Dockerfile_path1> <Dockerfile_path2> ...
 ```
 Or using the binary:
 ```
-chmod +x ./bin/Debug/net6.0/Linterd &&
+chmod +x ./bin/Debug/net6.0/DLint &&
-./bin/Debug/net6.0/Linterd <Dockerfile_path> <Dockerfile_path2> ...
+./bin/Debug/net6.0/DLint <Dockerfile_path> <Dockerfile_path2> ...
 ```
 Note: the dockerfile paths needs to be relative to your current directory.

-## Run all Provided Dockerfiles through Linterd
+## Run all Provided Dockerfiles through DLint
 ```
 ls -l ../resources | awk 'NR > 1 {print $9}'
 | xargs -I {} dotnet run ../resources/{} \